free-unife/algorithms-and-data-structures/README.md

 What you need is a compilant C compiler and preferibily `bash` to run the compile script like this:
 ```
-$ cd src && ./compile.sh
+$ cd src/<directory> &&./compile.sh
 ```
-An executable file called `list.o` will be created in the `src` directory.
+An executable file called `<directory>.o` will be created in the `src/<directory>` directory.

 Fell free to contribute to this repository.

 ##Covered arguments

 - Lists
-  - as ADT (Abstract Data Types)
+  - List as ADT (Abstract Data Types - functional programming).
+  - List Implementation of ADT and related operations.
-  - Implementation.
+- Stacks
+  - Lists' ADT and implementations to create new operations.

 ##Function file structure